learnk8s/learnk8s.io/src/advancedKubectl/content.md

 kubectl completion zsh
 ~~~

-In theory, sourcing the output of this command in the approprate shell enables kubectl command completion.
+In theory, sourcing the output of this command in the appropriate shell enables kubectl command completion.

 However, in practice, the details differ for Bash (including a difference between Linux and macOS) and Zsh.
 The following sections explain all these cases: